-The Kingdom of Saudi Arabia has enforced its first-ever comprehensive data protection law.
+The Kingdom of Saudi Arabia has published its first-ever comprehensive data protection law.
 The Personal Data Protection Law (PDPL) aims to protect individuals' personal data privacy and regulate organizations' collection, processing, disclosure, or retention of personal data.
-The Saudi Data & Artificial Intelligence Authority (SDAIA) is the primary regulatory body that will enforce PDPL in KSA for the first two years, following which a transfer to the National Data Management Office will be considered.

 The PDPL provides comprehensive requirements related to processing principles, data subjects' rights, organizations' obligations while processing the personal data of individuals, and cross-border data transfer mechanisms and lays out penalties for organizations in case of non-compliance with the PDPL.